 The Culture of Westford Hogwarts in Student Life

-Now in its fifteenth year of use, a Hogwarts School theme is a popular genre encompassing many aspects of middle school life.
+Now in its eighteenth year of use, a Hogwarts School theme is a popular genre encompassing many aspects of middle school life.
 Students are placed in one of four houses as a "first year."
-Regular activities, challenges, and an occasional mystery are presented to students as they combine academic and social culture events throughout the year.
-A grand "walk of the second years" takes place as students graduate into the junior high team.
+Regular activities, challenges, and an occasional mystery are presented to students as they combine academic and social curricular events throughout the year.
+Ms. Becca and I hope to have a return of the "grand "walk of the second years" taking place as students graduate into the junior high team.
 Along the way, students have lots of fun and excitement.
+This happens whilst practising cooperative group skills.

-Fifth and sixth grades are an exciting time for students.
-The two years in the Hogwarts Team represents a passage from elementary to middle school.
-As the science and math teacher, I try to bring a passion for topics to students by using constructivist theory, process skills, and the use of the scientific method.
+Fifth and sixth grades are exciting times for students.
+The two years in the Hogwarts Team represent a passage from elementary to middle school.
+As a science and math teacher, I try to bring a passion for topics to students by using constructivist theory, process skills, and the use of the scientific method.
 This is done by using a project-based model with Next-Gen Science Standards as a template for study.
 Students collaborate in teams working on standards acquisition.

 telephone: 878-5932 ext.7796